J. Barkley Rosser Jr.

-John Barkley Rosser Jr. (April 12, 1948 - January 10, 2023) was a mathematical economist and Professor of Economics at James Madison University in Harrisonburg, Virginia since 1988.
+John Barkley Rosser Jr. (April 12, 1948 – January 10, 2023) was a mathematical economist and Professor of Economics at James Madison University in Harrisonburg, Virginia since 1988.
 He was known for work in nonlinear economic dynamics, including applications in economics of catastrophe theory, chaos theory, and complexity theory (complex dynamics, complexity economics).
 With Marina V. Rosser he invented the concept of the "new traditional economy".
 He introduced into economic discourse the concepts of chaotic bubbles, chaotic hysteresis (op. cit., p.
 326), and econochemistry.
 He also invented the concepts of the megacorpstate and hypercyclic morphogenesis.
 He was the first to provide a mathematical model of the period of financial distress in a speculative bubble.
 With Marina V. Rosser and Ehsan Ahmed, he was the first to argue for a two-way positive link between income inequality (economic inequality) and the size of an underground economy in a nation.
 Rosser's equation has been used to forecast ratios of future Social Security benefits to current ones in real terms.

 Background and personal life

-Born in Ithaca, New York, Rosser received a BA in economics with a minor in mathematics in 1969, an MA in economics in 1972, and a Ph.D. in economics in 1976, studying with Eugene Smolensky, all from the University of Wisconsin–Madison.
+Born in Ithaca, New York, Rosser received a Bachelor of Arts in economics with a minor in mathematics in 1969, an Master of Arts in economics in 1972, and a Ph.D. in economics in 1976, studying with Eugene Smolensky, all from the University of Wisconsin–Madison.

-On August 15, 1984 he became legally engaged to the former Marina Rostislavovna Vcherashnaya in Moscow, USSR, officially set to be married at 3 PM, November 13, 1984.
+On August 15, 1984, he became legally engaged to the former Marina Rostislavovna Vcherashnaya in Moscow, USSR, officially set to be married at 3 p.m., November 13, 1984.
 After he returned to the United States, she was forced to resign from her position as Senior Researcher in the Institute of World Economy and International Relations (IMEMO).
 He was not granted a visa to return to Moscow to marry her, making them into a blocked marriage case.
 This violated the Helsinki Accords, signed by the Soviet Union in 1975.
 After diplomatic efforts, linked to the emerging perestroika program of Soviet leader, Mikhail Gorbachev, their case was resolved when Marina was allowed to travel to the United States on April 4, 1987.
-This was the first resolution of such a case in the Soviet Union, and became a precedent helping to establish in international law more generally the right of people to marry freely whom they choose across national boundaries.
+This was the first resolution of such a case in the Soviet Union, and became a precedent, helping to establish in international law more generally the right of people to marry freely whom they choose across national boundaries.
 They married on May 24, 1987, and she is now Professor of Economics at James Madison University also.

-His father was the late J. Barkley Rosser Sr. (1907–1989), a prominent mathematician.
+His father was mathematician J. Barkley Rosser Sr..

+Rosser Jr. died in Harrisonburg, Virginia, on January 10, 2023, from an infection that led to heart valve failure.